Functional Organizational Structure: Everything You Need to Know

 When employees who have similar skills and experiences are grouped together, it makes production more efficient and of a higher quality.
-Roles and tasks do not change very much so there is little time spent learning, and who is accountable for what is clear.
+Roles and tasks do not change very much so there is little time spent learning, and accountability is clear.
 Since the hierarchy is simple, employees know the one manager they are to answer to, instead of multiple people.
 This streamlines communication and reduces confusion among employees.
 Employees can feel confident about what they're doing because it is standardized.
 They are more likely to feel a loyalty to their department and the organization as a whole.
 This increases morale and work ethic, as there is more job security.
 There is a clear path of growth for employees which provides motivation, and they are more likely to be corporative with people in their department.
-A functional organization structure provides a perfect environment for learning for new employees (especially fresh graduates of college) to be taught real-world application of theoretical information.
+A functional organizational structure provides a perfect environment for learning for new employees (especially new college graduates) to be taught the real-world application of theoretical information.

-Employees may find it boring to repeat the same task over and over, and because less enthusiastic over time.
-If promotions are not handled well, an employee may be discouraged if a lower performing peer is promoted over them.
-Among management problems may arise if department heads are only focused on their department and do not communicate effectively with other departments.
+Employees may find it boring to repeat the same task over and over, and become less enthusiastic over time.
+If promotions are not handled well, an employee may be discouraged if a lower-performing peer is promoted over them.
+Problems may arise among management if department heads are only focused on their department and do not communicate effectively with other departments.
 This can cause poor communication and "silos" that are too independent from one another.
 If employees and management are only loyal to their teams, there will be a lack of teamwork and coordination.

-Who is Best Suited for a Functional Organization Structure
+Who Is Best Suited for a Functional Organizational Structure?

-Larger companies are better suited to use the functional organization structure, especially ones that produce just a few types of goods or services.
-Smaller companies may not need to structure, or may find it too constraining.
+Larger companies are better suited to use the functional organizational structure, especially ones that produce just a few types of goods or services.
+Smaller companies may not need the structure or may find it too constraining.
 For projects in which the depth of knowledge is more important than the breadth of information, a functional organizational structure is appropriate.
-For instance, a fundamental Research and Development program is well-suited to a functional organization structure since the project can capitalize on the expertise of the department.
+For instance, a fundamental research and development program is well-suited to a functional organizational structure since the project can capitalize on the expertise of the department.

 If you need help with learning more about a functional organizational structure, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.